The Unusual Late-Time Evolution of the Tidal Disruption Event ASASSN-15oi: Evolution of the Late-Time Emission

 Similar to \citet{holoien16b}, we find that at early times ($<200$ days), the X-ray emission of ASASSN-15oi can be well described using an absorbed blackbody plus power law model.
 At late times ($>200$ days) we find that having an additional power law component is not required for all \textit{Swift} epochs.
 Within the uncertainties, there is little evidence for variation in the power law index when a power law component is detected, however at late times the flux of this component seems to increase slightly when compared to the second XMM observation (see Table~\ref{table:xrayprop}).

 The bulk of the X-ray emission from ASASSN-15oi can be described using a simple absorbed blackbody model.
 By merging the available \textit{Swift} observations into six time bins we were able to derive the flux of the blackbody component (and the power law component if present) by modeling the X-ray spectrum.
-Similar to what was found by \citet{gezari17}, Figure~\ref{fig:xray_flux_comp} shows that the unabsorbed X-ray flux from the blackbody component brightened by a factor of 4--10 between the emission detected at early times ($<200$ days) and that detected at late times ($>200$ days).
+Similar to what was found by \citet{gezari17}, Figure~\ref{fig:xray_flux_comp} shows that the unabsorbed X-ray flux from the blackbody component brightened by a factor of 4--10 between the emission detected at early times ($<200$ days) and that detected at late times ($>200$ days), despite the temperature of the blackbody component remaining constant (within uncertainties) during this time.
 This behavior is not seen in other X-ray TDEs over such long timescales.
 Most of the X-ray TDEs, including ASASSN-15oi, exhibit some variability on short timescales.
 However, over longer timescales the X-ray emission usually decays following a simple power law (see, e.g., \citet{auchettl17} for the long term behavior of X-ray TDEs, or individual studies such as those of ASASSN-14li: \citealt{brown17a} and Swift J1644+57: \citealt{mangano16} for variability observed over short timescales).
 This is in contrast with the flux of the power law component, which seems to stay relatively constant with time. \citet{gezari17} suggested that the unique behavior of the thermal component of this source arises from inefficient circularization, resulting in delayed accretion, though this could also be explained by the material surrounding the accretion disk being optically thick to X-ray radiation at early times before becoming optically thin a few months after discovery \citep[e.g.,][]{metzger15}.
+The former explanation is more likely in this case as we do not see any significant change in $N_H$ from the X-ray observations.